 The last parameter is controllability (C0-C3).
 The evaluation of this parameter is an estimate of the probability that someone or something can gain sufficient control of the hazardous event (when it’s already happened).
 In the case of a self-driving vehicle, this parameter is rigorously assessed as high and does not go beneath three.

 Brainstorming and teamwork

-As the result of regular meetings and workshops between Spyrosoft and the customer, several safety goals were established with their possible violation scenarios.
+As a result of regular meetings and workshops between Spyrosoft and the customer, several safety goals were established with their possible violation scenarios.
 Additionally, a respective Safe State of the vehicle regarding each Safety Goal violation scenario was specified.
-In defining the safety behaviour in self driving environments, some aspects which go beyond ISO 26262 perspective also matter.
-Possible examples are Cybersecurity and Safety of the Intendent Functionality (SOTIF).
-Information from both guideline perspectives, help to detail already defined goals and even create some others.
+In defining the safety behaviour in self-driving environments, some aspects which go beyond the ISO 26262 perspective also matter.
+Possible examples are Cybersecurity and Safety of the Intended Functionality (SOTIF).
+Information from both guideline perspectives, helps to detail already defined goals and even create some others.